 The Plan is a defined contribution pension plan which contains, subject to eligibility and member choice, a defined benefit supplement to bring a retirement pension up to a minimum calculated under a defined benefit formula.
-The Plan covers all full-time faculty, academic and professional staff holding regular appointments.
+The Plan covers all full-time research stream faculty, librarians, academic and professional staff holding regular appointments.